uauramenezes/dice-api/README.md

 Just a silly API to simulate a dice roll.

 ## Usage
-To use it, make a GET request with the number of sides as endpoint in the URL.
+To use it, make a GET request with the number of sides in the URL.

 Example: `http://localhost:5555/d4`